wp-plugins/just-writing/readme.txt

 = What browsers are supported? =

-Try it and find out, the javascript is pretty basic so it should work in just about any browser (note even without javascript the buttons will be added, however the the preview and exit buttons along with the fade disable and border and word count hiding options will not be available).
+Try it and find out, the JavaScript is pretty basic so it should work in just about any browser.
 I've successfully run it on:

 	* IE 11
 	* Opera 12.16